DCU Center: Music

 The venue has hosted 16 concerts of the band Phish.
 On December 31, 1993, they played their first concert at the Centrum, complete with a stage decorated like an aquarium (featured for the 1993 New Years run).
 Footage from this show was featured in the band's only official music video, "Down with Disease", whose jam debuted that night.
 On November 29, 1997, Phish played their longest song in band history, a 58-minute version of "Runaway Jim".
 The concert performed nearly a year later, on November 27, 1998, was later released as a live album, entitled Live Phish Volume 6.
 On December 27–28, 2010, they returned for a pair of concerts, the group's 11th and 12th appearances at the venue and its first public performances there in over seven years, performing one of the most well received renditions of "Harry Hood" since reuniting in 2009.
 They would return for two more concerts on June 7–8, 2012, notable for being that Summer tour's opening concerts.
 Phish would again return amidst their acclaimed Fall 2013 tour for two concerts on October 25–26, 2013.

 The arena played host to The Up in Smoke Tour on July 20–21, 2000.
 The show featured many famous rappers and hip hop artists, including Ice Cube, Eminem, Proof, Snoop Dogg, Dr. Dre, Nate Dogg, Kurupt, D12, MC Ren, Westside Connection, Mel-Man, Tha Eastsidaz, Doggy's Angels, Devin The Dude, Warren G, TQ, Truth Hurts, Xzibit and The D.O.C.
 The July 20 show was filmed and later released as a live DVD.

 The arena played host to The Tattoo the Earth Tour on October 5–7, 2001, and October 12–14, 2002.
 The show featured performances by Slipknot, Slayer, Sevendust, Sepultura, Hed PE, Mudvayne, downset., Hatebreed, Full Devil Jacket, Famous, Amen, U.P.O., Nothingface, PPM, Cold, Relative Ash, Systematic, Six Feet Under, Candiria, Lamb of God, God Forbid, Darkest Hour, Unearth, All That Remains, Dropkick Murphys, Sick of It All, Tiger Army, Converge, The Unseen, Reach the Sky, Stretch Arm Strong, Kill Your Idols and Nashville Pussy.
 It also featured 42 tattoo artists from Australia, Austria, France, Germany, Malaysia, Manitoba, Spain, Switzerland and the US.

-On October 29, 2016, Parachute Concerts and area based Veteran Independent Promoter Ed Atamian brought the nostalgic Rap R&B throwback 'I Love The 90's Tour' to the arena.
-Featuring Salt N Pepa ft.
-DJ Spinderella, Vanilla Ice, Coolio, Young MC, Color Me Badd, All 4 One.
-The show sold thousands of tickets.
-Its success hearkens back to the venues and Worcester's strong performance with Urban concerts since the early 1990s.